mikee385/hubitat_aladdinConnect/README.md

 # Usage instructions:

 * Use the Garage Door (control) template in Hubitat Dashboard.
-* Install HSM (Hubitat Safety Monitor) from the built-in apps, then look for the HSM, Garage Doors, Locks and Valves section to control the door in Rule Machine.
+* Create actions in the HSM, Garage Doors, Locks and Valves section to control the door in Rule Machine.
+Note that you may need to install HSM if that option does not appear in actions in Rule Machine.

 # Disclaimer